Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Methodological developments

 \subsection{Conditionally observed information}

-As originally proposed, Decision Programming focuses on problems with Type 1 endogenous uncertainty, i.e., decision-dependent probabilities.
-However, many MSSP problems involve conditionally observed information (also called conditional information revelation).
-Before introducing further extensions, let us illustrate the notion of conditionally observed information with a capacity expansion problem described in \citet{Goel2006}.
-The setting is a chemical process network where a product is made and then delivered to customers.
-The decision maker (DM) can increase production by installing a new process with an uncertain efficiency that can be observed only by installing the machine.
-The observation of the efficiency is thus conditional on the decision to install the process.
-After introducing some relevant concepts, we will connect them to this example using Fig. \ref{fig:dist_arc_basic}.
+As originally proposed, the approaches to formulate influence diagrams as MILP models most prominently focus on problems with Type 1 endogenous uncertainty, i.e., decision-dependent probabilities.
+However, many MSSP problems involve conditionally observed information and being able to model this within influence diagrams would make the models more generally applicable.
+After we present the concept of conditionally observed information, Section \ref{subsection:cnac_obs} will discuss the details of implementing this within the model \eqref{eq:rjt-obj}-\eqref{eq:rjt-vars}, and Section \ref{section:decomp} focuses on a decomposition approach for improving both the computational and modeling capabilities of the methods presented in this paper.

+The previously discussed influence diagram in Fig. \ref{fig:nmon} represents the so-called N-monitoring problem \citep{Salo2022}, where a single underlying variable $I_{pre}$ is observed by $N$ independent decision makers (in Fig. \ref{fig:nmon}, $N=2$) through reports represented by $R_i$.
+This version of the model assumes that the reports are always available, but in reality, these reports might have a cost associated with their acquisition.
+Consequently, the cost may be higher than the value gained from the report and the optimal solution would thus be not to pay for the report.
+If we modify the problem so that the decision maker (DM) can choose whether or not to acquire the report, we say that observing the information in the report is conditional on the decision to pay for the report.
+We refer to this variant in Fig. \ref{fig:dist_arc_basic} as the conditional N-monitoring problem.

 A key concept with conditionally observed information is \emph{distinguishability}.
-Suppose we represent the potential efficiency of the new process as a chance node.
-The outcome of this node is independent of the DM's choice to install the process and is observed after installing the process.
-If the potential efficiency differs between two paths $s$ and $s'$, the paths are clearly different.
-However, from the DM's perspective, there is no difference between $s$ and $s'$ if the new process is not installed and the efficiency is thus not observed.
-In this case, such paths are \emph{indistinguishable}.
+The outcome of a report itself, say $s_{R_i}$ or $s'_{R_i}$, is independent of the DM's choice to procure the report, but can only be observed if the DM pays for the report.
+Therefore, the DM cannot see the difference between $s_{R_i}$ and $s'_{R_i}$ when making the decision $A_i$ unless the report is procured.
+Otherwise, the report's outcome is not observed and the states $s_{R_i}$ and $s'_{R_i}$ are indistinguishable at $A_i$.